 - Enter your name and pick a card design.

 - Complete the application form with your address, contact information and income information.

 - Continue filling out the application form with your mother’s maiden name, school information, checking and savings account information and school mailing address.

 How long will it take to get my Discover it® Student Cash Back?

 You’ll likely receive a decision immediately after you apply.
 If there are issues with your application, however, you may have to wait up to a few weeks for a decision.

-If you’re approved, expect to receive the card within seven to 10 days.
+If you’re approved, expect to receive the card within 7 to 10 business days.